-The OLE DB Source in SSIS is used to extract data from wide variety of databases which supports OLE DB Connections.
-OLE DB Source uses OLE DB Connection Manger to connect with the Database Tables or Views.
+The OLE DB Source in SSIS is used to extract data from a wide variety of databases that support OLE DB Connections.
+The SSIS OLE DB Source uses the OLE DB Connection Manager to connect with the Database Tables or Views.

-In this article we will show you, How to configure OLE DB Source in SSIS (SQL Server Integration Services) to extract data from SQL Server Database.
-In order to do so, Please drag and drop the data flow task from the toolbox to control flow, and change the name as Configuring OLE DB Source in SSIS 2014.
+In this article, we show you how to set OLE DB Source in SSIS to extract data from SQL Server Database.
+To do so, please drag and drop the data flow task from the toolbox to the control flow.
+And change the name to Configuring OLE DB Source in SSIS.

-Double click on OLE DB source in the data flow region will open the connection manager settings.
-If you haven’t created OLE DB Connection Manger before click on the New button and configure it.
+Double click on the OLE DB source in the data flow region will open the connection manager settings.
+If you haven’t created the OLE DB Connection Manager before, click on the New button and configure it.

-In this example we are selecting the already created Connection Manager.
-Please refer OLE DB Connection Manger in SSIS article to understand, How to configure the OLE DB Connection Manager
+In this example, we are selecting the already created Connection Manager.
+Please refer to the OLE DB Connection Manager article.

-Data Access Mode: This property provides four options for us:
+Data Access Mode: This property of SSIS OLE DB Source provides four options for us:

 - Table Or View: If you select this option, It will display the list of available Tables present in the Database.
 And our job is to select the required tables from them.

-- SQL Command: If you select this option then, We have to write our own SQL Command.
+- SQL Command: If you select this option, We have to write our own SQL Command.

-- Table name Or View name variable: For this option you have to provide the variable name which holds the Table name or Views name.
+- Table name Or View name variable: For this option, you must provide the variable name that holds the Table name or View name.

-- SQL Command from variable: If you select this option, We have to provide the variable name which holds the SQL Command.
+- SQL Command from the variable: If you select this option, We have to provide the variable name that holds the Command.

-- SQL Command Text: If you are familiar with SQL Queries then you can simply write it in the empty space provided by this option.
+- SQL Command Text: If you are familiar with SQL Queries, write it in the empty space provided by this option.

-- Build Query: If you click on this option, it will open Query Designer to design the required query using Graphical User interface.
-Please refer Query Builder in SSIS article to understand, How to design SQL query using Query Designer.
+- Build Query: It will open a Query Designer to design the required query using the Graphical User interface.
+Please refer to the Query Builder article.

-- Parameters: If your SQL query is parametrize query (with ?) then please assign the appropriate parameters using the dialog box.
+- Parameters: If your query is parameterized (with ?), please assign the appropriate parameters using the dialog box.

-- Browse: This will allow us to select the SQL Query present in the file system.
+- Browse: Allow us to select the Query present in the file system.

-- Parse Query: This option will check whether the query is successfully parsed or not
+- Parse Query: This option checks whether the query was successfully parsed or not

-For the time being we are selecting the Table or View option here.
-Once you select this option, Name of the table or the View option will display all the list of available Tables and Views present in the current connection manager.
+Here, we are selecting the Table or View option.
+Once you choose this option, the Name of the table or the View option displays the list of available Tables and Views present in the current connection manager.

-Click on columns tab to verify the columns.
-We can also remove the unwanted columns by uncheck them.
+Click on the columns tab to verify the columns.
+We can also remove the unwanted columns by unchecking them.